#1. Get notified on the activity that matters

 Why not run it through your current website?
 Well, when it comes to finding a platform that works with your content management system, things become more challenging.

-Many leading content management systems do not offer combined livestreaming and audience engagement as a native package of features, except Papillon.
+Many leading content management systems do not offer combined livestreaming and audience engagement as a native package of features.

 This leaves content teams having to rely on unstable plug-ins, which cause compatibility issues, require technical know-how and need thorough testing.
 The result is having to compromise on the features that can be supported within your own website and a disappointing user experience.

-We’ve used our product experience from creating Papillon to make live event capabilities available as embeddable iFrames on third-party CMS - further extending Wavecast solutions into the digital publishing ecosystem.
+We’ve used our product experience to make live event capabilities available as embeddable iFrames on third-party CMS - further extending Wavecast solutions into the digital publishing ecosystem.

 We are proud to announce the release of our first mobile app for event organisers.